Women at Lewis Estates Dental Clinic getting emergency dental service

+We provide flexible and tailored dental emergency services in Edmonton, since 2002.
 Although easier said than done, rule #1 when it comes to any dental pain is don’t panic.
 Nobody has ever turned around and said, “Whew.
 That would have worked out so much better if we had just panicked.”
 Rule #2 is to take a deep breath and take some over the counter (OTC) painkillers if necessary.
-Call to schedule an appointment for emergency dental services with Dr. Bains and her team of professionals at Lewis Estates Dental Centre.
+Call to request emergency dental services with Dr. Bains and her team of professionals at Lewis Estates Dental Centre.
 In the meantime, here are some strategies for managing emergency dental care while you’re waiting to see her.

 1